d3x0r/sack.vfs/README.md

         UDP( ... ) - UDP Socket to send/received datagrams.
     Config - Process configuration files; also streaming text parsing (methods)[#Config_Methods]
-    // windows only
-    registry - an interface to windows registry options set( path, value ) - set a new value in the registry get( path )  - get a value from the registry.
+    ComPort - (see below)

+    log(string) - log a string.
+    memDump() - log memory stats (track module memory leaks) mkdir() - make a directory in the current path; handles recursive directory creation. u8xor(s,k) - utility function to apply a string mask. b64xor(s,k) - utility function to just xor a value into a base64 string without expanding the values. id() - generate a unique ID.
+    loadComplete() - Indicate to SACK system that this is completed loading (task summoner support;linux;deprecated)

+    System - Namespace for SACK system interface routines (The above methods should be moved into this namespace) createMemory(name,byte size) - creates a named memory region; memory regions by name are shared on the system. openMemory(name) - opens an existing names region; returns an ArrayBuffer which can be mapped to a typed array by application. enableThreadFileSystem() - enables mounting file systems specifically for this thread allowSpawn() - returns task allowed state
+        disallowSpawn() - disble task spawns for this thread dumpRegisteredNames() - dumps internal procedure/interface registry

     Task(options) - an interface for createing and monitoring tasks.
         Task constructor takes an option object.
         end() - cause a task to exit.. write() - send something to a task. send() - send something to a task. terminate() - terminate created task.
-    log(string) - log a string.
-    memDump() - log memory stats (track module memory leaks) mkdir() - make a directory in the current path; handles recursive directory creation. u8xor(s,k) - utility function to apply a string mask. b64xor(s,k) - utility function to just xor a value into a base64 string without expanding the values. id() - generate a unique ID.
+    // windows only
+    registry - an interface to windows registry options set( path, value ) - set a new value in the registry get( path )  - get a value from the registry. hid - raw keyboard interface, allows identification of different physical keyboard devices.

 }
 ```